Skip to content

 Logging in a cluster

 To pair the two lines, read the last field of the access line.
 That X-Imagizer-Server value (10.0.1.42 above) is the backend node that processed the request and wrote the application log.
 Find that node, then search its application log for the shared rid= request trace ID.
-X-Imagizer-Server is empty for requests served from cache, since no backend node was involved.
+The field is - only for responses the front node serves itself (health checks, errors, all-backends-down 503s).

 If one node both receives and processes the request, both lines are on that node.